promptc/promptc-go/README.md

 </p>

 `promptc-go` is a go implementation of `promptc`.
-It uses `promptc` specification to generate prompts.
+It uses `promptc` specification to generate, analyse, build, compile & run `promptc` files.

 ## promptc-cli